 The value of the production assessment was taken from a thesis submitted by Adam Hayes in 2015 and has been disseminated by many researchers since then.
 The theory put out is that crypto, like any other commodity, is subject to the traditional supply-side price-loading challenge.

 However, if Bitcoin mining becomes unprofitable, then miners can easily shift their attention to other assets or even leave the market entirely.
-As a result, the value of each Bitcoin can be estimated by examining the margin cost of the mining itself compared to the expected yield.
+The value of each Bitcoin can be estimated by examining the margin cost of the mining itself compared to the expected yield.

-The final approach is the stock-to-flow model which was first published in 2019 in a paper titled ‘Modeling Bitcoin Value with Scarcity’ by PlanB, a crypto research bureau under a pseudonym.
-In this model they state that the value of Bitcoin is a reflection of its limitations and that it can be measured by the ratio of the existing stock, a relationship between the current value of the asset, and the number of Bitcoins produced each year.
+The final approach is the stock-to-flow model which was first published in 2019.
+In a paper titled ‘Modeling Bitcoin Value with Scarcity’ by PlanB, a crypto research bureau under a pseudonym.
+In this model they state that the value of Bitcoin is a reflection of its limitations.
+That it can be measured by the ratio of the existing stock.
+A relationship between the current value of the asset and the number of Bitcoins produced each year.

 This research shows that the value of Bitcoin has historically shown a close correlation with increasing scarcity as described in this theory.
 However, this theory is only intended for Bitcoin assets and is used by those who see scarcity as the dominant characteristic of an asset.